T-bill yields could stay above 3% and remain an investment option for cash and CPF funds: Analysts

-SINGAPORE – There is plenty of uncertainty around interest rates at the moment but the yields on Singapore Treasury Bills (T-bills) are still holding up pretty well.
+SINGAPORE – There is plenty of uncertainty around interest rates at the moment, but the yields on Singapore Treasury Bills (T-bills) are still holding up pretty well.

-The auction of one-year T-bills on April 18 produced a cut-off yield of 3.58 per cent after falling to 3.45 per cent in the previous auction on January 25.
+The auction of one-year T-bills on April 18 produced a cut-off yield of 3.58 per cent, after falling to 3.45 per cent in the previous auction on January 25.

 The cut-off yield on six-month T-bills dipped from 3.8 per cent to 3.75 per cent at the April 11 auction.